gitter-badger/smartdocs/source/mining.rst

 It is designed to hash a fast verifiability time within a slow CPU-only environment, yet provide vast speed-ups for mining when provided with a large amount of memory with high-bandwidth.
 The large memory requirements mean that large-scale miners get comparatively little super-linear benefit.
 The high bandwidth requirement means that a speed-up from piling on many super-fast processing units sharing the same memory gives little benefit over a single unit.
 This is important in that pool mining have no benefit for nodes doing verification, thus discourageing centralisation.

-Communication between the external mining application and the Ethereum daemon for work provision and submission happens through the JSON-RPC API.
+Communication between the external mining application and the SmartCash daemon for work provision and submission happens through the JSON-RPC API.
 Two RPC functions are provided; ``eth_getWork`` and ``eth_submitWork``.

 These are formally documented on the `JSON-RPC API <https://github.com/ethereum/wiki/wiki/JSON-RPC>`_ wiki article under `miner <https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console#miner>`_.

-In order to mine you need a fully synced Ethereum client that is enabled for mining and at least one ethereum account.
+In order to mine you need a fully synced SmartCash client that is enabled for mining and at least one SmartCash account.
 This account is used to send the mining rewards to and is often referred to as *coinbase* or *etherbase*.
 Visit the ":ref:`creating_an_account`" section of this guide to learn how to create an account.

 .. warning:: Ensure your blockchain is fully synchronised with the main chain before starting to mine, otherwise you will not be mining on the main chain.